 The days, weeks and months after a birth that is difficult or traumatic can be cast in darkness.
 Each day can be a battle fighting demons that fill our head and seek to drive us to the brink of despair.
 I use to liken it to being in a bubble, everything was muffled by my experience, tainted and touched.
 The air around me felt suffocating, I longed to escape the thoughts in my head and the visions that visited me.
-Numbness often accompanies the darkness, a way to cope, to keep going.
-This can mean moments lost, memories stolen, as merely existing becomes the aim.
+Numbness often accompanied the darkness, a way to cope, to keep going.
+This meant moments lost, memories stolen, as merely existing became the aim.

 During these times finding any moments of light can feel impossible.
 The darkness then becomes consuming and harder to break free from becoming our ‘norm’.